sontung1010/sontung1010.github.io/_publications/2024-12-12-Intelligent-Navigation-of-Autonomous-Maritime-Robots.md

 # excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
 date: 2024-12-12
 # venue: 'Journal 1'
-citation: 'Shrestha, E., Do, T., Wakevainen, K., Song, J., & Skinner, K. (2024). *Intelligent Navigation of Autonomous Maritime Robots*.
+citation: 'Shrestha, E., Do, T., Wakevainen, K., Song, J., & Skinner, K. (2024).
+Intelligent Navigation of Autonomous Maritime Robots.
 Preparation toward the Conference on Robot Learning 2025'
 ---
 - Abstract-
 - Index Terms: